I - CCLR | i -kleer |

 - UNODC Handbook on the Use of Force and Firearms in Policing (R. Montgomery, 2017)

-- ICCLR developed an Omnibus survey to facilitate reporting by the State Parties to the convention
+- ICCLR developed an Omnibus survey to facilitate reporting by the States Parties to the convention

-- ICCLR developed report outlining the options for creating a review mechanism for the TOC, and a revise mechanism was adopted by the State Parties in 2018
+- ICCLR developed a report outlining the options for creating a review mechanism for the UNTOC, and a review mechanism was adopted by the States Parties in 2018

 Department of Justice Canada | Website